Skip to main content

 Here is another stable example that appears to be formed by the meeting of two distinct patterns.
 Unlike the typical outcome where two patterns collide and destabilize each other, often leading to their collapse and eventual disappearance, these two patterns defy expectations.

-Here is another interesting glider that partially cancels out travel across the Y axis, making it move only in the X axis.
+Here is another interesting glider that partially cancels out travel along the Y-axis, making it move only along the X-axis.
 This phenomenon occurs through the careful manipulation of the glider's trajectory, where its inherent vertical motion is counterbalanced by a temporary pattern.

 In this other configuration, four stable patterns come together to form a captivating flower-like design.
 Each pattern, stable on its own, is positioned in such a way that they collectively create a symmetrical and visually striking arrangement.
 The Game of Life is full of surprises.